Demetrious ‘Mighty Mouse’ Johnson Asks For Seven Figure Payout Following 10th Successful UFC Title Defense

 “It’s only the fans and uneducated fools out there that say, ‘Oh, you’re boring,'” Demetrious Johnson told MMA Junkie.
 “You can say so, but you just don’t understand what I’m doing.
 There’s a process going on with the technique I bring to the table.”

-At the end of Saturday night’s fight, Demetrious Johnson’s victory and request for seven figures followed by an unintelligible rant might have shown he has some personality after all especially considering if Johnson successfully defends his title again, he will make his own way in UFC history.
+At the end of Saturday night’s fight, Demetrious Johnson’s victory and request for seven figures followed by an unintelligible rant might have shown he has some personality after all, especially considering if Johnson successfully defends his title again, he will make his own way in UFC history.

-[Featured image by John Locher/AP Images.]
+[Featured Image by John Locher/AP Images]